asbjornenge/onchfs-cli/README.md

 # onchfs-cli

-`onchfs-cli` is a command-line interface tool for interacting with the [onchfs](https://onchfs.com/) on-chain file storage system on the Tezos blockchain.
+`onchfs-cli` is a cli tool for interacting with the [onchfs](https://onchfs.com/) - an on-chain file storage system developed by [fxhash](https://fxhash.xyz).
 It allows users to upload and download files securely using Tezos smart contracts.

+** WIP **

+For now, we only support the [Tezos](https://tezos.com) blockchain.
+But would accept PRs for more chains.

 ## Installation